japila-books/spark-sql-internals/docs/spark-sql-Dataset.md

 +- *Range (0, 1, splits=8)
 ----

-It is only with Datasets to have syntax and analysis checks at compile time (that was not possible using link:spark-sql-DataFrame.adoc[DataFrame], regular SQL queries or even RDDs).
+It is only with Datasets to have syntax and analysis checks at compile time (that was not possible using spark-sql-DataFrame.md[DataFrame], regular SQL queries or even RDDs).

-Using `Dataset` objects turns `DataFrames` of link:spark-sql-Row.adoc[Row] instances into a `DataFrames` of case classes with proper names and types (following their equivalents in the case classes).
+Using `Dataset` objects turns `DataFrames` of spark-sql-Row.md[Row] instances into a `DataFrames` of case classes with proper names and types (following their equivalents in the case classes).
 Instead of using indices to access respective fields in a DataFrame and cast it to a type, all this is automatically handled by Datasets and checked by the Scala compiler.

-If however a link:spark-sql-LogicalPlan.adoc[LogicalPlan] is used to <<creating-instance, create a `Dataset`>>, the logical plan is first link:SessionState.md#executePlan[executed] (using the current link:SessionState.md#executePlan[SessionState] in the `SparkSession`) that yields the link:spark-sql-QueryExecution.adoc[QueryExecution] plan.
+If however a spark-sql-LogicalPlan.md[LogicalPlan] is used to <<creating-instance, create a `Dataset`>>, the logical plan is first SessionState.md#executePlan[executed] (using the current SessionState.md#executePlan[SessionState] in the `SparkSession`) that yields the spark-sql-QueryExecution.md[QueryExecution] plan.

 A `Dataset` is <<Queryable, Queryable>> and `Serializable`, i.e. can be saved to a persistent storage.

-NOTE: link:SparkSession.md[SparkSession] and link:spark-sql-QueryExecution.adoc[QueryExecution] are transient attributes of a `Dataset` and therefore do not participate in Dataset serialization.
-The only _firmly-tied_ feature of a `Dataset` is the link:spark-sql-Encoder.adoc[Encoder].
+NOTE: SparkSession.md[SparkSession] and spark-sql-QueryExecution.md[QueryExecution] are transient attributes of a `Dataset` and therefore do not participate in Dataset serialization.
+The only _firmly-tied_ feature of a `Dataset` is the spark-sql-Encoder.md[Encoder].

-You can request the <<spark-sql-dataset-operators.adoc#toDF, "untyped" view>> of a Dataset or access the link:spark-sql-dataset-operators.adoc#rdd[RDD] that is generated after executing the query.
+You can request the <<spark-sql-dataset-operators.md#toDF, "untyped" view>> of a Dataset or access the spark-sql-dataset-operators.md#rdd[RDD] that is generated after executing the query.
 It is supposed to give you a more pleasant experience while transitioning from the legacy RDD-based or DataFrame-based APIs you may have used in the earlier versions of Spark SQL or encourage migrating from Spark Core's RDD API to Spark SQL's Dataset API.

-The default storage level for `Datasets` is link:spark-rdd-caching.adoc[MEMORY_AND_DISK] because recomputing the in-memory columnar representation of the underlying table is expensive.
-You can however link:spark-sql-caching-and-persistence.adoc#persist[persist a `Dataset`].
+The default storage level for `Datasets` is spark-rdd-caching.md[MEMORY_AND_DISK] because recomputing the in-memory columnar representation of the underlying table is expensive.
+You can however spark-sql-caching-and-persistence.md#persist[persist a `Dataset`].

-NOTE: Spark 2.0 has introduced a new query model called link:spark-structured-streaming.adoc[Structured Streaming] for continuous incremental execution of structured queries.
+NOTE: Spark 2.0 has introduced a new query model called spark-structured-streaming.md[Structured Streaming] for continuous incremental execution of structured queries.
 That made possible to consider Datasets a static and bounded as well as streaming and unbounded data sets with a single unified API for different execution models.

-A `Dataset` is link:spark-sql-dataset-operators.adoc#isLocal[local] if it was created from local collections using link:SparkSession.md#emptyDataset[SparkSession.emptyDataset] or link:SparkSession.md#createDataset[SparkSession.createDataset] methods and their derivatives like <<toDF,toDF>>.
+A `Dataset` is spark-sql-dataset-operators.md#isLocal[local] if it was created from local collections using SparkSession.md#emptyDataset[SparkSession.emptyDataset] or SparkSession.md#createDataset[SparkSession.createDataset] methods and their derivatives like <<toDF,toDF>>.
 If so, the queries on the Dataset can be optimized and run locally, i.e. without using Spark executors.

-NOTE: `Dataset` makes sure that the underlying `QueryExecution` is link:spark-sql-QueryExecution.adoc#analyzed[analyzed] and link:spark-sql-Analyzer-CheckAnalysis.adoc#checkAnalysis[checked].
+NOTE: `Dataset` makes sure that the underlying `QueryExecution` is spark-sql-QueryExecution.md#analyzed[analyzed] and spark-sql-Analyzer-CheckAnalysis.md#checkAnalysis[checked].

 [[properties]]
 [[attributes]]